AsahiLinux/docs/Developer-Quickstart.md

 You need at least macOS 11.2.
 Don't bother with older versions, they won't work.

-You will need to have gone through the macOS first-setup, including having created a primary administrator user/password.
+You will need to have gone through the macOS first-setup, including having created an administrator user with a password.

 ### Step 1: Partitioning